 Credentials are used to validate your identity when logging into systems.
-The two primary credentials managed by IT services include:
+Primary credentials managed by IT services include:

-Also called “entitlements”, permissions are managed through systems, such as Banner and Active Directory, which map individuals to specific groups and/or roles.
-With AD groups, all members of a group can be granted similar permissions without having to map each user individually.
+Also called “entitlements,” permissions are managed through systems like Banner and Active Directory, which map individuals to specific groups or roles.
+With AD groups, all group members can be granted similar permissions without mapping each user individually.

-Authentication services, such as Shibboleth, CAS and Azure, act as brokers between various applications (e.g. myCourses, Office 365, Wireless network and VPN) and Active Directory and Banner.
+Authentication services (such as Entra (Azure),Shibboleth and CAS) act as brokers between various applications (e.g., myCourses, Office 365, Wireless network, and VPN), Active Directory and Banner.

 For students, your access and permissions are automated and triggered by changes to your status in Banner.